WinstonFreitas/Applied-Econometric-Work/README.md

-The data analyzed was the microdata Brazil' National Exam of High School.
+The data analyzed were microdata from the Brazilian National High School Exam.